-Areas of archaeological potential (AAPs) are identified and designated where it is considered that archaeological interest may exist, usually on the basis of place names or other documentary evidence, and where there is currently insufficient justification to warrant listing.
+Some elements of the island's historic environment are not formally designated: such as areas of archaeological potential (AAPs).
+Areas of archaeological potential are identified and defined where it is considered that archaeological interest may exist, usually on the basis of place names or other documentary evidence, and where there is currently insufficient justification to warrant formal designation through listing.

-Identifying places in the island and designating them as listed places, where their archaeological significance is known; or as areas of archaeological potential, helps to ensure that the protection of our archaeological heritage is considered when proposals for development emerge.
+Identifying places in the island and designating them as listed places, where their archaeological significance is known; or identifying their potential significance as areas of archaeological potential, helps to ensure that the protection of our archaeological heritage is considered when proposals for development emerge.
 We know, however, that the island's archaeological interest is not just limited to these defined areas of interest.